FACULTY

 Gayle Burns studied at the University of Manitoba, the University of Toronto, and the Centre for Training in Psychotherapy.
 During her varied clinical and teaching experiences in the field of nursing (1965-1991), among which included being a street nurse (Vancouver), adult health consultant (Toronto), and associate professor (Faculty of Nursing, University of Toronto), emerged her heightened awareness of a person’s subjective experience in care of a viable self and in response to the other.
 During the years 1991 through 2016, in addition to having a private psychotherapy practice, Gayle offered individuals studying at CTP the theoretical and experiential perspectives from Interpersonal and Relational Psychoanalysis, infant research, and dream analysis, along with a clinical supervision that invited self-reflection.
 This valued time period embedded in psychotherapy continued the thread from the previous twenty-five years constituting an abiding interest in the primacy of the formation and maintenance of one’s identity and sense of self.
 Since retiring in 2016, Gayle continues to nurture a keen interest in the dynamics of human life.

-James Healy, MA, Dipl. cand., CG Jung Institute, Zurich
+James Healy, MA, Dipl. cand., CG Jung Institute, Zurich Deceased

 James Healy studied at Yale University (where he was later chaplain from 1960 to 1967), at Catholic University of America, and at St. Michael’s College in the University of Toronto.
 He began a psychotherapy practice in 1969.
 After training with Alexander Lowen and John Pierrakos, he broadened his Freudian approach to include Reichian bodywork.
 From 1979 to 1981, he pursued further training in Reichian work at the Boyesen Centre in London, England.
 From 1982 through 1984, he studied at the Jung Institute in Switzerland.
 He has conducted ongoing training groups in Canada, England, Germany, Austria and Switzerland.

-Sharon MacIsaac-McKenna, RP, PhD
+Sharon MacIsaac-McKenna, Former RP, PhD

 Sharon MacIsaac-McKenna studied at the University of Saskatchewan and St. Michael’s College in the University of Toronto.
 Her doctoral dissertation was published as Freud and Original Sin (Paulist Press, 1974).
 Since 1971 she has taught psychology and psychology of religion in universities and community colleges, has become a mother, and has trained and practiced as a therapist.
 At present, she practices and teaches in Toronto and Caledon East.

-Bev Witton, RP, CTP Dipl, PT reg
+Bev Witton, Former RP, CTP Dipl, PT reg

 Bev Witton graduated from the University of Toronto (Physical and Occupational Therapy) in 1970 and from the Centre for Training in Psychotherapy in 1995.
 She is in private practice in Toronto with a focus on individual and group work.
 Her therapeutic approach is influenced by the traditions of mother-infant observation, body psychotherapy and traumatology and reflects her deep belief in the somatic underpinnings of psychological life.

-Jackie Herner, RP, CTP Dipl, BA, ECE,
+Jackie Herner, Former RP, CTP Dipl, BA, ECE, Deceased

 Jackie Herner studied at the University of Manitoba, where she graduated with a Bachelo of Arts degree in English Literature and Sociology.
 She went on to attain her Certificate in Education from the Faculty of Education, University of Manitoba.
 Jackie specialized in Early Childhood Education and worked for many years with children aged eighteen months to nine years.
 She then trained as a psychotherapist at the Centre for Training in Psychotherapy.
 She has completed her training in Sensorimotor Psychotherapy, a body-oriented therapy.
 Jackie has worked with adults in private practice since 1991.